LINSbkt/chat-room/README.md

 ### Testing
 - Unit tests for individual components
-- Integration tests for workflows
+- Some integration tests for workflows
-- Performance tests for scalability

 ### Contributing Guidelines
 1. Fork the repository